-A dedicated team of staff and volunteers including 10 professional faculty volunteers and 15 mentors make the Communities of Excellence 2026 National Learning Collaborative possible, and 74 volunteer examiners review applications for our Assessment and Recognition Program.
+A dedicated team of staff and volunteers including 10 professional faculty volunteers make the Communities of Excellence 2026 National Learning Collaborative possible, and 64 examiners review applications for our Assessment and Recognition Program.
 While the growing success of our organization is exciting, it is the progress that we see in the communities in our Learning Collaborative that truly deserves recognition.
 Following is a map and a full list of the communities involved.
+Also, a few members of the first cohort have shared reflections on the experience in their own words.

 "We hope to elevate the assessment and recognition part of our work to become the seventh category of the Malcolm Baldrige National Quality Award designated by Congress and coordinated through the U.S. Department of Commerce's [DOC] National Institute of Standards and Technology [NIST].

-We strongly believe that adding "Community" to the Baldrige National Quality Awards will help to bring national recognition to the importance of improving community performance."

--Stephanie Norling, COE 2026 Director

-Communities Impacted through Our Pilot Since 2017: Examples of the Community Excellence Framework in Action
+We strongly believe that adding "Community" to the Baldrige National Quality Awards will help to bring national recognition to the importance of improving community performance." -Stephanie Norling, COE 2026 Director Communities Participating in Our Pilot: Examples of the Community Excellence Framework in Action

-Communities Currently Participating Large and Small are Benefitting from the Communities of Excellence Framework
+Communities Large and Small are Benefitting from the Communities of Excellence Framework

-As of December 2021, there are 22 communities with populations ranging from 7,500 to 2.8 million engaged in COE 2026 that have formally adopted the framework as a way to coordinate community improvement efforts across sectors.
+As of December 2020, there are 21 communities with populations ranging from 7,500 to 2.8 million engaged in COE 2026 that have formally adopted the framework as a way to coordinate community improvement efforts across sectors.
 At this point, there is a waiting list of communities interested in our National Learning Collaborative.
 Following is information about each of our current participants:

+Kern County, California

+(Boundless Kern County)

+Population: 890,000

+Convening organization: Adventist Health Bakersfield

+Partner sectors: Under development

+Kings County, California

+(Flourish Kings County) Population: 150,000

+Convening organization: Kings Partnership for Prevention Partner sectors: Health care, education, faith community, government, nonprofit